Srebrenica: Bosnian War

 The town of Srebrenica came to global prominence as a result of events during the Bosnian War (1992–1995).
 The strategic objectives proclaimed by the secessionist Bosnian Serb presidency included the creation of a border separating the Serb people from Bosnia's other ethnic communities and the abolition of the border along the River Drina separating Serbia and the Bosnian Serbs' Republika Srpska.
 The Bosnian Muslim/Bosniak majority population of the Drina Valley posed a major obstacle to the achievement of these objectives.
 In the early days of the campaign of forcible transfer (ethnic cleansing) that followed the outbreak of war in April 1992 the town of Srebrenica was occupied by Serb/Serbian forces.
 It was subsequently retaken by Bosniak resistance groups.
 Refugees expelled from towns and villages across the central Drina valley sought shelter in Srebrenica, swelling the town's population.

 The town and its surrounding area was surrounded and besieged by Serb forces.
-On 16 April 1993, the United Nations declared the Bosnian Muslim/Bosniak enclave a UN safe area, to be "free from any armed attack or any other hostile act", and guarded by a small Dutch unit operating under the mandate of United Nations Protection Force (UNPROFOR), which did not get permission to use force from the UN, which they needed to defend the local population.
+On 16 April 1993, the United Nations declared the Bosnian Muslim/Bosniak enclave a UN safe area, to be "free from any armed attack or any other hostile act", and guarded by a small Dutch unit, Dutchbat, operating under the mandate of United Nations Protection Force (UNPROFOR), which did not get permission to use force from the UN, which they needed to defend the local population.

 Srebrenica and the other UN safe areas of Žepa and Goražde were isolated pockets of Bosnian government-held territory in eastern Bosnia.
 In July 1995, despite the town's UN-protected status, it was attacked and captured by the Army of Republika Srpska led by general Ratko Mladić.
-Following the town's capture, all men of fighting age who fell into Bosnian Serb hands were massacred in a systematically organised series of summary executions.
+Following the town's capture, all men of fighting age and teenage boys who fell into Bosnian Serb hands were massacred in a systematically organised series of summary executions.
+In total, 8,372 men and boys were killed.
 The women of the town, boys below 12 years of age, and men above 65 were transferred by bus to Tuzla.
 The Srebrenica massacre was the deadliest massacre in Europe since World War II, being the only incident in Europe to have been recognized as a genocide since the Holocaust.

 In 2001, the Srebrenica massacre was determined by judgement of the International Criminal Tribunal for the former Yugoslavia (ICTY) to have been a crime of genocide (confirmed on appeal in 2004).
 This finding was upheld in 2007 by the International Court of Justice.
 The decision of the ICTY was followed by an admission to and an apology for the massacre by the Republika Srpska government.

 Under the 1995 Dayton Agreement which ended the Bosnian War, Srebrenica was included in the territory assigned to Bosnian Serb control as the Republika Srpska entity of Bosnia and Herzegovina.
 Although guaranteed under the provisions of the Dayton Agreement, the return of survivors was repeatedly obstructed.
 In 2007, verbal and physical attacks on returning refugees continued to be reported in the region around Srebrenica.